callum-lawson/Annuals/README.md

 * *popsims*: Simulations of population dynamics for finite area ("squared"=misnomer).
 * *poplevel_binomialG*: Germination and seed survival models in Stan, with binomial germination calculation.
 * *poplevel_lnpoisdist*: Germination and seed survival models in Stan, with poisson seed counts.
+* *talk_plots*: Population size and germination graphs for presentations.
 * *traitmeasures*: Calculate species-level predictive traits (partially obsolete).
 * *trait_functions*: Functions for calculating derived trait values from popualtion parameters.
 * *simulation_functions*: Functions for simulations of population dynamics for finite area.